adammaj1/color_gradient/README.md

 # Features of colormaps:
 * discrete/continous
 * dimension: 1D / 2D
-  * mesh gradeint
+  * mesh gradient ( 2D used in SVG)
 * number of the gradient segments
 * direction ( increasing/decreasing)
 * monotonicy of the lightness
-* function of color channel and the gradient segment: linear / nonlinear ( related what function is used for the interpolation between nodes)
 * cyclic / non-cyclic
+* precision
-* type and a range of the numbers:
-  * unsigned char and [0 ; 255]
-  * double and [0.0 ; 1.0 ]
+  * type and a range of the numbers:  unsigned char and [0 ; 255] or  double and [0.0 ; 1.0 ]
   * length of the numbers array ( proportional to precision of nonlinear function approximation. for linear function 2 points are enough)
+  * function of color channel and the gradient segment: linear / nonlinear ( related what function is used for the interpolation between nodes)
 * perceptual uniformity means that all pairs of adjacent colors will look equally different from each other
 * [Colour-vision-deficiency (CVD) friendly](http://www.fabiocrameri.ch/resources/%2BREADME_ScientificColourmaps.pdf)